 One of the main reasons why people hesitate to give up their US citizenship is the mistaken belief that you must cut all of your financial ties to the US if you renounce.

-In fact, when I discuss giving up American citizenship with people, one of the first questions they ask is whether they’ll need to close their bank accounts and credit cards or sell all of their US assets.
+When we discuss giving up American citizenship with people, one of the first questions they ask is whether they’ll need to close their bank accounts and credit cards or sell all of their US assets.

-This myth comes from some of the processes that people in other countries have to go through to become tax non-residents.
+This myth comes from some of the processes people in other countries have to go through to become tax non-residents.

 Countries that use residential taxation, such as the UK and Canada, require citizens to remove most – if not all – of their assets from the country in order to leave their tax systems.